syntaxltd/eloquent-cassandra/README.md

 Docker:
 ------
-There is Dockerfile stored in package root.
+There is docker-compose setup stored in package root.
 It can be used for local development and test running.
+Works well with PHPStorm testing tools + coverage.

-Run command below inside of the container to run tests and generate coverage file:
+Run command below inside of the "main" container to run tests and generate coverage file:

 ```sh
 vendor/bin/phpunit --coverage-clover clover.xml